neverbehind/the-accomplishment-system/the-system/accomplishment-tracker/README.md

 * Team Members List
   * If you are working with more than yourself, or other people will be helping, listing them can help.
+ > If you are working as a team.
+You will also need to designate the owner of the tracker.
+This person will be responsible for reviewing the tracker each review cycle.
 * A Review Cycle
   * This is how often you will review the dream, the plan, and commit to work on something.
   * Choose Daily, Weekly, or Monthly

 ## Learn

 This learn section is just an open place for capturing anything important as you learn or create things.

+> We often list resources that we have or know we will need to accomplish our objectives.

 ## Plan